 What makes it unique:

 High Versatility – this top lean hemp protein powder is processed with hulled seeds.
-Not only does this provide you with a cleaner flavour, but it also makes it smoother and creamier.
+Not only does this provide you with a cleaner flavor, but it also makes it smoother and creamier.
 Moreover, unlike others it’s best hemp protein powders, you can use this as a milk substitute if you add water.
 It will not feel gritty and will tasteless, much like baby formula.

 Summary: In general, hemp protein powders will not taste very excellent on its own.
 However, this blend of ingredients is able to tone it down further making it more neutral compared to other powders.
 Despite that, it will still likely put you off drinking it on its own.
 Best to stick to mixing powders with your food or smoothies.